 All LHSC coaches, team managers, and board members must complete the following steps in order to volunteer.

 - Register with the club each year, updating contact information as needed.
-Click the appropriate yellow button above to access the registration form.
+Click the appropriate yellow button below to access the registration form.

 - Clear a nationwide background check each year through the Washington Youth Soccer Risk Management Application (RMA) system.